 If you don’t know your way around code, then you’re basically stuck with the platform as it stands.
 There are endless ways that you can customize your site, but you’ll probably need to hire out development tasks.
 The basic features and template could be enough, but if you want to go custom, you’re going to have a hard time doing it alone.

-This tool produces sites that load quite poorly.
+This tool can produce sites that load slowly.
 Especially, when you have a large number of products.
-Today you need a site that loads quickly if you want to compete, so this could end up being damaging to the success of your online store.
+Today you need a site that loads quickly if you want to compete and succeed.

 Compatibility and Bug Issues